 - Log in to the Students Finance System; this could be National or your province (or both).

 - Refer to the Tuition Portion column to see how much money will be paid to Lethbridge College.

 - Check the Date column to see when your tuition will be sent to Lethbridge College.

-Note: Your student account will be coded if sufficient funds can be sent directly to the college, so you will not have to be concerned about the deadline.
+Note: Your student account will be coded as long as sufficient funds can be sent directly to the college, so you will not have to be concerned about the deadline.
 Check your college email account often as we send messages to confirm that there was sufficient funding to pay your full balance (sometimes this is not the case so it's worth your while to check - also keep in mind that once we have confirmed your full-time registration and requested your fees any changes to your registration will not be captured.
 While you will continue to receive emails from Accounting Services for students, you can rely on our email to reassure you that you will not be de-registered.
 It will be from 'email@example.com' and it will usually have been sent several weeks prior to class start.
 (The fact that we have requested your fees as of that date will guide you in regard to registration changes that will not have been captured.

 Need help?
 Contact Student Aid Alberta for assistance with the Students Finance System.